 Valerie Armstrong, series creator Kevin Can F***k Himself.
 AMC Networks new series Kevin Can F**k Himself‘ stars Annie Murphy (Schitt’s Creek) as a long-suffering sitcom wife who craves a life of her own and revenge on her sloppy husband.

-J. David Shanks is an executive producer on AMC’s upcoming courtroom drama 61st Street, a two-season close-ended event from BAFTA-winner Peter Moffat (The Night Of), executive producer Michael B. Jordan (David Makes Man) and Alana Mayo of Outlier Society.
+J. David Shanks is the Showrunner and Executive Producer of the new AMC thriller 61st Street, a two-season close-ended event from BAFTA-winner Peter Moffat (The Night Of), executive producer Michael B. Jordan (David Makes Man) and Alana Mayo of Outlier Society.
 He recently sold a pitch to FX with Overbrook + Antoine Fuqua producing and is writing a pilot for 50 Cent.
 Shanks previously served as co-producer on season two of The Chi and also worked on Veena Sud’s Netflix series Seven Seconds, Fox’s Shots Fired and NBC’s Shades Of Blue.
 Shanks is a veteran of the 82nd Airborne and the Chicago Police Department.

 NYWIFT programs, screenings and events are supported, in part, by grants from New York City Department of Cultural Affairs in partnership with the City Council, and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.